Generic Name: pamidronate

-Pamidronate is in a group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
+Pamidronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
 This can slow bone loss and may help prevent bone fractures.

 Pamidronate may also be used for purposes not listed in this medication guide.

-What are the possible side effects of pamidronate (Aredia)?
+What are the possible side effects of pamidronate?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about pamidronate?